Hours and Eligibility

 Application forms for admittance are available from the school office and can be submitted after your child's second birthday.
 This can be returned via email or in person along with your child’s Birth Certificate and Baptismal Certificate if applicable.
 Once completed, your child's name will be placed in the Admissions file.
 Please notify us of any change of address or phone number, or if you no longer require a place.

 The Nursery class has a maximum number of children it can accept.
-If there are more applications than there are places, the governors will follow an admission criteria.
+If there are more applications than there are places, the governors will follow an admission criteria which is:

 Early Years Curriculum